tobulevicius/reactor/README.md

 ---

 ## Thanks!
 Thank you for any users of Reactor and for any support.
-This is an incredibly simple project, however I hope it makes like a little easier and gets your ideas flowing into code a little quicker!
+This is an incredibly simple project, however I hope it makes life a little easier and gets your ideas flowing into code a little quicker!

 [![@tobulevicius](https://badgen.net/twitter/follow/tobulevicius)](https://twitter.com/tobulevicius)

 [![Generic badge](https://img.shields.io/badge/Thanks%20for%20using-Reactor-magenta.svg)](https://shields.io/)

 [![Generic badge](https://img.shields.io/badge/My%20website:-https://emilis.co.uk-deeppink.svg)](https://emilis.co.uk)

+## Good-To-Knows
+### React installation instant failure.
+If the React installation step, or any of them for the matter, fails almost instantly with an exit code of 1.
+The highest likelyhood is that the folder that you ran the command in is not named to the NPM standard.
+Spaces and special characters in the name of the folder will cause issues in NPM.